 Know the Difference Between Direct and Indirect Heat

-Direct heat will get you great grill marks over a fast flame, while indirect will bring your meat to temperature.
+Direct heat will get you great grill marks over a fast flame, while indirect will cook your meat evenly without burning.
 Direct heat means to cook the food directly over the heat source (whether charcoal, gas, or wood), while indirect cooking refers to cooking adjacent to the heat source.

 If you're cooking with a gas grill, light one side to high or medium-high heat and leave the other side unlit.
 For a charcoal grill, pile the coals on one side of the grill and leave the other side empty.